openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 <{{examples/authorization_details_with_as.json}}

-Below is a non-normative example of an Authorization Request using the `authorization_details` parameter that would be sent by the User Agent to the Authorization Server in response to an HTTP 302 redirect response by the Wallet (with line wraps within values for display purposes only):
+Below is a non-normative example of an Authorization Request using the `authorization_details` parameter that would be sent by the User Agent to the Authorization Server in response to an HTTP 302 redirect response by the Wallet (with line breaks within values for display purposes only):

 ```
 GET /authorize?